Hadamard/Hadamard-Hquer/README.md

 * Decryption and Verification: The recipient decrypts the received transaction using the jointly generated quantum-secure key, and then verifies the signature to ensure that the transaction is authentic and indeed originates from the specified sender.

+Hadamard Ħ is the first developed smart contract that provides a quantum infrastructure and makes Ethereum's security quantum-resistant for a long time.